raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ### functions that aren't invertible

-Lots of functions aren't invertible.
 For a function to be invertible, it must map exactly one elements of its input to exactly one element of its output.
 Thus, any function for which two or more different inputs produce the same output cannot be invertible:

 ```javascript
 const square = n => n * n;